 Referral leverages those connections your existing customers have with these identical potential customers, and it turns their passion for your brand into a marketing channel.

 As a result, if you use a referral platform to incentivize very specific segments of your customer database to get their friends shopping, you can be sure that any newly acquired customers are highly likely to fall into that very same segment.
 That’s exactly what a client of ours is doing with their own refer-a-friend campaign, where they’re using the Buyapowa platform to get young students on their network to refer their friends, acquiring huge numbers of younger customers as a result.

 And this is something that any brand or retailer can do to grow priority segments, whether they’re defined by age, gender, spending habits or any other mission-critical factor.

 2. PROMOTING SPECIFIC CATEGORIES OR PRODUCTS

-It's exactly what a big telecom client of ours did (sorry, we’re not naming names).
+And, that’s exactly what a big telecom client of ours did (sorry, we’re not naming names).
 They began using their refer-a-friend programme to promote specific smartphone devices.
-After working with them already and helping them acquire huge numbers of new customers using the classic refer-a-friend programme approach, they wanted to get more surgical.
-So, they invited existing customers not just to get their friends signing up, but also to get them purchasing specific Samsung handsets when they do.
-And, because O2 can control the margins on this limited range of products more closely, they even can offer specific rewards and incentives when customers and their friends achieve these very precise referrals.
+After working with them already and helping them acquire lots of new customers using the classic refer-a-friend programme approach, they wanted to get more surgical.
+So, they invited existing customers not just to get their friends signing up, but also to get them purchasing a specific Samsung smartphone when they do.
+And, because they can control the margins on this limited range of products more closely, they can even offer specific rewards and incentives when customers and their friends achieve these very precise referrals.
 It was perfect, and it demonstrated just how it can be both the sledgehammer in acquiring new customers and the scalpel in executing very specific strategies.